Nicholas-t/Seelk_interview/readme.md

 | bon3 | ✔️ |
 | bon4 | ✔️ |

+Remark:

+For Bonus 4, Ofcourse we can always go one step further to deploy a neural network and it will always be an accurate prediction.

 If I run the code in my computer, the output should be at least 3 folders:
 original: It contains the original CSV.